oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 ## Test the todo app

-Make sure the Spring Boot server is still running.
+Make sure the Spring Boot API is still running.
 In a separate Bash shell, from the resource server directory, run the following command (if it is not already still running)

 ```bash
 ./gradlew bootRun